northwesternmutual/regent/README.md

 #### right

-The `right` property represents the left side of our predicate.
-The right property can also use the `@` symbol to reference a value in the data object.
+The `right` property represents the right side of our predicate.
+The right property is usually a constant, but it can also use the `@` symbol to reference a value in the data object.

 ### What predicates do